dnlbowers/battleships/TESTING.md

     * ***Solution Found:***
         * By creating a nested for loop to check each item of each nested list and returning a boolean value when it found a match or not.
 I assigned the static method containing the for loop to a variable and successfully used it as a conditional.

-1. **intended outcome** - Until the user gives a valid input, the code will loop around and provide feedback to the user.
+1. **Intended Outcome** - Until the user gives a valid input, the code will loop around and provide feedback to the user.
     * ***Issue Found:***
         * Many infinite loops in the process of trying to set this up.
     * ***Causes:***